sw360cab/websockets-scaling/k8s/README.md

 ## Websocket Deployment/Service (folder wsk/)

-The service is packed and exposed from static version via a docker image deployed on private registry.
+The service is packed and exposed from static version via a Docker image deployed on private registry.
-The port of the container is 5000.
-In an early version the service will be exposed via a NodePort on port 30000.
+The exposed port of the container / pod is 5000.
+The service can be exposed by a Traefik ingress or via a `NodePort` on port 30000.

 The key point of the service is `sessionAffinity: ClientIP` which will mimic Sticky connection for the service.